 Is there a better early summer fruit than the cherry?

 OK, yes, we love peaches eaten straight from the hand or in pie.
 Plums are epic in the famous Marian Burros torte or our own mini galettes.
 But cherries have a certain something.
 They’re one of early summer’s iconic foods, right up there with fresh apricots, burgers hot off the grill, and watermelon.
 The season for fresh cherries is quite short—usually running from late May to late July—so don’t delay in taking advantage of their sweet and versatile flavor.
-Here’s how to select, store and eat cherries.
+Here’s how to select, store and eat the fruit—plus, the cherry recipes you need right now.

 Know the Type You Want